DiogoFerreira2004/Prog/README.md

 A starting code was provided with the initial code skeletons, along with support for reading and writing images encoded in the PNG format and test code to validate our work.

-### Notes

-The lack of commit and participation history is due to Git not being used for the development of the project.

 ### Grade: 19.60/20.00

 ### Members (Class 4 Group 7)